 Tailor Your Engagements Using Data and Observation

 Blanket solutions seem like a good answer to “helping” reps meet their number — it’s a one-and-done application, and nobody’s feelings get hurt.
 Effective, right?
 Wrong.
 Without targeted solutions, reps will continue to make the same mistakes as always and resist change.
-Rather, coaching sessions should be tailored to address issues the coach has noticed through analysis of data and observation.
+Rather, coaching sessions should be tailored to address issues the coach has noticed through data-driven analysis and observation.

 For example, “If Mary is an unscrupulous discounter, she needs help with negotiation.
 If Harry doesn’t have enough pipeline to meet quota, he may need help prospecting.
 But, if Sally has a lot of stalled deals, she needs help with providing a business case and closing,” Tim explained.

 This type of “situational intervention” as Tim calls it, ensures that “reps get assistance based on what they need to hit their number this year.”
 Overall, it ensures better outcomes for teams, and avoids leaving struggling reps out to dry.